1888 United States presidential election: Results

 Four states returned results where the winner won by less than 1 percent of the popular vote.
 Cleveland earned 24 of his electoral votes from states he won by less than one percent: Connecticut, Virginia, and West Virginia.
 Harrison earned fifteen of his electoral votes from a state he won by less than 1 percent: Indiana.
 Harrison won New York (36 electoral votes) by a margin of 1.09%.
 Despite the narrow margins in several states, only two states switched sides in comparison to Cleveland's first presidential election (New York and Indiana).

 Of the 2,450 counties/independent cities making returns, Cleveland led in 1,290 (52.65%) while Harrison led in 1,157 (47.22%).
-Two counties (0.08%) recorded a Streeter plurality while one county (0.04%) in California split evenly between Cleveland and Harrison.
+Two counties (0.08%) recorded a plurality for Union Labor candidate Alson Streeter, while one county (0.04%) in California split evenly between Cleveland and Harrison.

 Upon leaving the White House at the end of her husband's first term, First Lady Frances Cleveland is reported to have told the White House staff to take care of the building since the Clevelands would be returning in four years.
-She proved correct, becoming the only First Lady to preside at two nonconsecutive administrations.
+She proved correct, becoming the first First Lady to preside at two nonconsecutive administrations.

 This was the last election in which the Republicans won Colorado and Nevada until 1904.
 It was also the last election until 1968 when bellwether Coös County, New Hampshire, did not support the winning candidate.
-This was the first time in American history that a party was voted out after a single four-year term; this would occur again in 1892, but not for Democrats until 1980.
+This was the first time since 1800 that a candidate lost re-election after their party had served a single four-year term; this would not occur again until 1980, then once more in 2020.